rei/rei-cedar-docs/docs/components/headings/README.md

 ### Sub-subsection Heading

-Use for headings nested within a sub-section of your page.
+Use for headings nested within a subsection of your page.

 <cdr-doc-example-code-pair repository-href="/src/components/text" :sandbox-data="$page.frontmatter.sandboxData">